Dick Grant: Athletics

 Grant's last appearance at the Boston Marathon was in 1900.
 The race was noted for the entry of a team of five runners from Hamilton, Ontario, including Jack Caffery and Billy Sherring, who led from the start.
 Grant followed the Hamilton runners closely, leading the local contingent.
 He worked his way through the Hamilton runners, taking second place and approaching within 100 yards of Jack Caffery, the leader.
 But turning onto Commonwealth Avenue at about the sixteen-mile mark, Caffery put in a burst of speed that Grant could not match.
 Grant had overextended himself in his attempt to catch Caffery, and was passed by several runners in the Newton Hills.
 He finished in eighth place with a time of 3:13:57.
 Caffery set a course record.

 Canada did not form an Olympic Committee until 1904, and so when Canadian expatriates Dick Grant and Ronald McDonald entered the Marathon at the 1900 Olympic Games at Paris, along with Arthur Newton, they represented the United States.
 Only seven out of seventeen entrants finished the race, held on July 19; Newton was fifth, and Grant and McDonald, who ran together for most of the race, filled the last two positions, although reports disagree as to the order of their finishes.
 The last finisher, whoever that might be, had a time of about 4:24.
 The race was marred by suggestions of course cutting by the leaders, and McDonald later claimed that only he and Grant actually ran the whole course.

 The Olympic race was Grant's last marathon, but he continued to race at shorter distances.
 He left the Harvard Medical School in 1903, and in 1908 accepted a position as track and field coach at the University of Minnesota at Minneapolis.
 When the First World War broke out in 1914, Grant attempted to enlist in the Canadian Expeditionary Force, but was rejected because of his age.
-In 1916 he accepted an appointment as Director of Athletics at the University of Havana in Cuba.
+In 1916 he accepted an appointment as director of athletics at the University of Havana in Cuba.
 He later became chief of the Department of Athletics in the Cuban Government.

+Family

 Grant married Edith Hutchings in 1909.
 She was born at St. Mary's, was eighteen years younger than Grant, and was working in Toronto as a stenographer.
 They had five children born in Minneapolis, Toronto, and Havana.
 Edith and the children returned to Canada in 1926.
-Grant returned to Canada from Cuba in 1947 after having lost his sight; he lived for a while with his sister Anna McIlwraith and her family at Aurora, Illinois, but US Immigration deemed him Liable to become a Public Charge (LPC) and denied him Permanent Residence status in that country.
-He died in 1958 at St. Catherine's, Ontario.

 Grant had four siblings.
 An older brother, Rev. William Harvey Grant, served as a missionary at Henan, China for over fifty years.
 A younger brother, Alexander Grant, was an Olympian runner and US champion in a range of middle-distance and distance events.

+Later life

+Grant returned to Canada from Cuba in 1947 after having lost his sight; he lived for a while with his sister Anna McIlwraith and her family at Aurora, Illinois, but US Immigration deemed him Liable to become a Public Charge (LPC) and denied him Permanent Residence status in that country.
+He died in 1958 at St. Catherine's, Ontario.